 Product Reference: BC-C

 Crubber is a composite material made by grinding natural cork and rubber, then combining the materials under great pressure to form a tough, resilient, grippy matrix that is then sliced into sheets.
-Crubber has become our favorite non-slip, super-grip material for lining vise jaws.
-All Benchcrafted vises are outfitted with Crubber.
+Crubber has become BenchCrafted's favourite non-slip, super-grip material for lining vice jaws.
+All Benchcrafted vices are outfitted with Crubber.

 What's the advantage over suede or other cow skin-type material?
 It's mostly on the manufacturing end, which translates into less waste, and that means Crubber is a little less expensive than suede.
 It also means making less stuff that ends up in the landfill.
 They hate throwing stuff away as much as the next person.
 Plus, cork and rubber are both tree products, and obviously everybody likes trees.